Turn your nest egg into a guaranteed income for life.

-Lifetime is licensed and regulated by The Reserve Bank of New Zealand and the Financial Markets Authority.
-Your investment is supervised by the Public Trust, a crown entity.
+Lifetime is licensed as an insurer by the Reserve Bank of New Zealand and regulated by the Financial Markets Authority.
+Your investment is held and supervised by the Public Trust, a crown entity.

-See how much income your nest egg could generate by using our Retirement Income Calculator.
+See how much income your nest egg could generate using our Retirement Income Calculator.

 Meet the team